Fusion-Lightguns/Fusion-MoteGun/README.md

 Instructions

-    - Remove litte "clamp" on front of wii mote
+    - Remove litte "clamp" on front of gun for wii mote

     - Put cover where it was